riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - display a draw game message and segue to end screen
 - or do nothing

-If the game isn't over _— i.e. no winner and not a draw —_ then we change the current player's turn to the other player, increment the turn counter, and display who's turn it is now.
+If the game isn't over _— i.e. no winner and not a draw —_ then we change the current player's turn to the other player, increment the turn counter, and display whose turn it is now.

 The `performSegue()` method triggers the segue to the end game screen, the manual segue we added earlier.